jrzaurin/infinitoml/_posts/2020-12-06-pytorch-widedeep.md

 <div class="highlight"><pre><span></span><span class="kn">from</span> <span class="nn">pytorch_widedeep.utils</span> <span class="kn">import</span> <span class="n">LabelEncoder</span>
 </pre></div>
 <p>Note that here I will be concentrating directly on the preprocessors.
 If you want more details on the <code>utils</code> tools, have a look to the <a href="https://github.com/jrzaurin/pytorch-widedeep/tree/master/pytorch_widedeep/utils">source code</a> or read the <a href="https://pytorch-widedeep.readthedocs.io/en/latest/index.html">documentation</a>.</p>
 <h3 id="4.1.-WidePreprocessor">4.1. <code>WidePreprocessor</code><a class="anchor-link" href="#4.1.-WidePreprocessor"> </a></h3><p>The Wide component of the model is a linear model that in principle, could be implemented as a linear layer receiving the result of on one-hot encoded categorical columns.
 However, this is not memory efficient (at all).
 Therefore, we implement a liner layer as an Embedding layer plus a bias.
-I will explain it in a bit more detail later.</p>
-<p>With that in mind, <code>WidePreprocessor</code> simply encodes the categories numerically so that they are the indexes of the lookup table that is an Embedding layer.</p>
+I will explain it in a bit more detail later.
+For now, just know that <code>WidePreprocessor</code> simply encodes the categories numerically so that they are the indexes of the lookup table that is an Embedding layer.</p>

 </div>
 </div>